megasilk53/som-external/docs/ig60ll/README.md

 # Introduction
 ## Purpose
-The Sentrius™ IG60-SERIAL Laird Linux Build is a fully featured IoT gateway powered by Laird Connectivity's 60-SOM.
+The Sentrius™ IG60-SERIAL Summit Linux Build is a fully featured IoT gateway powered by Ezurio's 60-SOM.
 It has a small footprint for easy installation and a rugged, industrial spec design that enables it to withstand wide temperature ranges, humidity, shock, and vibration.
 Certified for industrial environments, the IG60-SERIAL is ideal for challenging deployments.

 The IG60-SERIAL provides several wired and wireless interfaces for your application, or can even provide the platform for your IoT product.